jschack94/Noted-frontend/README.md

 # Noted

-Noted is a web application that helps you develop your professional network in a meaningful way.
-If you would like to be a mentor, you can sign up to be one and you will show up on the 'Browse All Mentors' page where potential mentees can then request your mentorship.
-Once the mentor accepts the request, the mentor and mentee can chat and make plans to meet up in person, schedule a phone call, exchange their email addresses, or make other arrangements they see fit.
+Noted is a web application meant to help work professionals manage and complete projects in a more efficient manner.

 ## Live Demo
-Play around with the [live demo here](https://jschack94.github.io/Noted-frontend/).
+Play around with the [live demo here](jschack94.github.io/noted-frontend/).
 Go ahead and sign up as a new user, and play around with creating new tasks and projects!

 ## Installing Locally

-1. Follow on the links for both the [frontend](https://github.com/linsuri/hatch-frontend) and [backend](https://github.com/linsuri/hatch-backend).
+1. Follow on the links for both the [frontend](https://github.com/jschack94/Noted-Backend) and [backend](https://github.com/jschack94/Noted-frontend).
 2. Clone both of them down into separate folders on your computer.
 3. In the command line, `cd` into the backend folder and run `bundle install`.
 4. Run `rails s` to start your backend server.
 It should run on `localhost:3000`.